nicolaouG/iOS_miscellaneous/Widget/Readme.md

 - For an `IntentConfiguration` with user-configurable properties and so an `IntentTimelineProvider`, a SiriKit Intent Definition File is needed (*.intentdefinition*).
     - Add a parameter, set its type from the drop down menu.
     - Edit the parameter accordingly.
-    - Run the widget target, long-press the widget, edit and see your changes.
+    - Run the widget target, long-press the widget, edit, and see your changes.
     - In the widget's `getTimeline` add the configuration to the entry to be handled in the `WidgetEntryView`.

 <img src="https://github.com/nicolaouG/iOS_miscellaneous/blob/main/Widget/WidgetIntent.png" width="666">